torleif-nielsen/ctf-on-rails/README.md

 ## License

-This code is made available under the MIT license.
+All code originating from 'presidentbeef/inject-some-sql' is made available under the MIT license.
+All code additions originating from forked repo 'ctf-on-rails' and added assets are copyright of the University of Hawaii at Manoa.